Job Interview Questions, Answers, and Tips

 Do you have a job interview coming up?
 Are you prepared?
 The best way to get ready for an interview is to take the time to review the most common interview questions you will most likely be asked.
 Knowing what you're going to say can eliminate a lot of interview stress.

 You don't need to memorize an answer, but do take the time to consider how you'll respond.
 The more you prepare, the more confident you'll feel during a job interview.
+When you're not sure what to expect during an interview, also review this refresher on how job interviews work, and tips on how to prepare to ace a job interview.

 Job Interview Questions and Best Answers